NachtsternBuild/fastboot-assistant/Anwendung/Windows/config_projekt/README.md

-# Teil der Anwendung
+# Part of the application
-- hier befinden sich alle Dateien die für die WSL gebraucht werden
+- All files needed for the WSL are located here